 When it came to cleaning and maintaining the photography classroom, my students and I found a good rhythm.

-Here are 3 concrete ways to keep your photography space clean.
+Here are three concrete ways to keep your photography space clean:

-Set aside time at the end of each class to tidy, and hold students accountable.
+- Set aside time at the end of each class to tidy up and hold students accountable.

 Tidy time also applies to students who may be outside or around school grounds shooting images.
 You must account for the time needed to return to your classroom, turn in equipment and replace other studio items.
 If you have students shooting in alternative spaces of the school, make sure you send them with special passes, so they are easily identified as photography students.
 My students wore their passes around their necks, allowing them to keep their hands free.
 In addition, you’ll need a method to make sure they come back to class on time.
 Send students with digital timers or help them set their own mobile devices to remind them to come back to class at least five minutes before the period ends.